TiagoBehenck/TiagoBehenck/README.md

 <h3>Hi 👋 I'm Tiago Behenck!</h3>

-I’m a Front-End Developer with experience in building applications that focus on user experience and performance.
+I’m a front-end Developer with experience in building applications that focus on user experience and performance.
 My professional experience includes sectors like education, real estate and e-commerce.
 I bring a user-centric approach to development, ensuring smooth and responsive interfaces.
 My primary expertise lies in JavaScript/TypeScript ecosystems, particularly React and React Native.

 🔧 Skills
 - Languages: JavaScript, TypeScript, HTML, CSS